Echo-Peak/YT-media-controller/Readme.md

   any ads / interruptions / tracking.
 - Open a browser and find a youtube video you want to try.
 Hold tap on the video to open the context menu and select share.
-- You should see YTMediaContrller as an option with the "Play video" as a action.
+- You should see YTMediaController as an option with the "Play video" as a action.
 Select on "Play video".
 - Watch as the video will be playing on the computer within a couple seconds.